anilkumar2809/DevOps-CI-CD-pipeline/MatterMost/README.md

 The Steps involved in building the pipeline -

 1) Provision the VM - Once the VM configurations are present in the env file and ```pipeline init``` command is run, the vm is instantiated and will be ready to ssh into it.
-2) Build the setup - Once the vm is ready to use, the setup in the build.yml is run to make it suitable for running the application - the steps include installing the requirements. in the build job, the repo is cloned, docker-compose is installed and using the command ```docker-compose up --build``` the build is built and will be succesful after all the requirements are installed and the databases are setup.
-Because of time constraint, I had to chose this project where build was done using docker.
+2) Build the setup - Once the vm is ready to use, the setup in the build.yml is run to make it suitable for running the application - the steps include installing the requirements.
+Once the database is setup, the users had to be added to the system.
+Also in the config.json, we need to update the Drivername, siteURL to make the user access the database correctly.
+Then restart the service
 3) Prod up - Once the VM is setup after succesfully running the application ```pipeline prod up``` will be used to create an cloud instance.
 4) Deploy - After the cloud instance was created, we will have a task in build.yml to deploy this application in the cloud instance created.